DrThomasAger/smile/README.md

 # (: Smile Definitions

-We provide multiple options to demonstrate the breadth of available instructions to Large Language Models (LLMs).

 ## Eyes

 * **Straight eyes** `=` can indicate strict input that must be followed exactly, e.g. `[=`